 Requisite: THDA 270 or the equivalent.
 Admission with consent of the instructor.
 Limited to 10 students.
 Spring semester: The Department.2018-19: Offered in Spring 2019

 An advanced level fiction class.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: Completion of a previous course in creative writing.
 Admission with consent of the instructor.
 Limited to 15 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Spring semester.
-Visiting Writer Jackson.2015-16: Offered in Spring 2016
+Fall semester.
+Visiting Writer Gaige.2018-19: Not offered

 Can reading poetry change our understanding of our environment?
 How might the way we perceive nature be conditioned by the ways in which writers have imagined it?
 In turn, how might the way we perceive our own imaginations be conditioned by ideas about the natural world?
 Although “nature” might seem like a universal and unchanging concept, British Romantic writers did much to invent our modern perception of it.
 This course questions what “nature” might mean, and how it developed alongside changing ideas about the imagination.